 - Sometimes, they also eat mice, turtles, lizards, birds, and hares.

 What do African Lions Eat – African Lion Diet

 - African lions like to hunt animals of weight between 240-1,210 pounds (190-550 kg).

 - They prefer to hunt animals like plain zebra, giraffe, blue wildebeest, gemsbok, and African buffalo.

 - They usually avoid very small animals like vervet monkey, dik-dik, hare, and also avoid very large animals like completely developed adult hippopotamus, rhinoceroses, and elephants.

 - The African lions also like to prey on some animals species below the range of the preferred weight if available in abundance, such as common warthog and Thomson’s gazelle.

-- In many regions, very few number of animal species make up to 75% part of lions’ diet.
+- In many regions, very few animal species make up to 75% part of lions’ diet.

-- For example, giraffe and Cape buffalo are the most common animals consumed by lions in Kruger National Park and Manyara Park, respectively.
+- For example, giraffes and Cape buffalo are the most common animals consumed by lions in Kruger National Park and Manyara Park, respectively.

 - Lions are carnivores and like to eat the flesh of other animals.